 |Nerf Rapidstrike CS-18|

 |Nerf Rival Apollo|

 In terms of accuracy and power, it’s pretty good as well.
-I wouldn’t put it as accurate as the two options above; however, it’s still really good.
+I wouldn’t put it as accurate as some of the options below; however, it’s still really good.
 For power, the darts go up to 90 feet.

-Overall, it’s a good option for kids and nearly as cheap as the options above, which is definitely a plus for our big family.
+Overall, the Strongarm Blaster is a good option for kids and nearly as cheap as any of the other options below, which is definitely a plus for our big family.

 4. Nerf N-Strike StratoBow Bow

 Plus this design is a bow which many smaller kids really like.

 In terms of power, this one goes about 65 feet per second on average.
 That’s not quite as powerful as the 70 feet per second that most of the elite line does, but still good enough to shoot pretty well.
 The power difference might even be a plus for some.

 Overall, this is a great little bow and one of the only ones I’d recommend.
 For around $30, it’s a good value overall.

 This gun not only looks great but has some great automatic rifle features.
 Some of the best features are the fact that the gun can fire 10 straight shots without reloading.
 The AR-7 requires 4 AA batteries in order for it to fire.
 You can start the automatic fun by pressing the accelerated to fire up the motor on the auto fire.